mukobi/welfare-diplomacy/README.md

 It is also possible to install a web interface in React to play against bots and/or other humans and to visualize games.

-The web interface can be installed with:
+The web interface can be installed on Linux with:

 ```bash
 # Install NVM